gragas/beware-the-jabberwock/README.md

 This is my project for [UIUC](http://cs.illinois.edu/)'s CS 241-96.

 ## Overview
-I want to write a top-down 3D game in C with OpenGL and GLFW.
+I want to write an isometric game in C with OpenGL and SDL.
 It should have multiplayer support and involve threading/multiprocessing for performance boosts.

 ## Purpose
 By the end of this project, I plan to:

-1. Have an intermediate grasp of OpenGL and GLFW.
+1. Have an intermediate grasp of SDL and OpenGL.
 2. Be able to write tests and use continuous integration with C.
 3. Know how to use threading/multiprocessing to improve performance significantly.
 4. Be able to implement simple networking for games (UDP/TCP)